boblogdev/stargate_quiz/README.md

 ## Technologies Used

 * [Balsamiq](https://balsamiq.com/) - for creating the wireframes.
-* [Unsplash](https://unsplash.com/) - the background image that is used on the site.
 * [VSCode](https://code.visualstudio.com/) - I'd hit my quota for the month so had to revert to using VSCode, downloading the repo to my HD and editing on my laptop/desktop.
 * [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) - used to debug code, useful for grid/flex learning.
 * [Google Chrome](https://www.google.com/chrome/) - used to identify different issues that appear in different browsers.